-Exam 2 covers the material from the first midterm until this week - Chapters 7, 8, 9 and 10, with a portion of Chapter 11, as described below.
+Exam 2 covers the material from the first midterm until this week - Chapters 7 through 11, as described below.
+You don't need to know the material from Chapter 12 that we covered on Wednesday.

 As far as the type of problem, you can expect a mixture similar to the first exam.
 Most will be very similar to homework problems and/or propositions or theorems which we devoted a lot of class time to.
-Somewhere on the exam you'll be asked to prove something we haven't done in class - say, given some information about a triangle or quadrilateral, prove that two given points are equal, etc. Don't freak out when you read this problem and think "I've never seen this!"
+Somewhere on the exam you might be asked to prove things we haven't done in class.
+Don't freak out and think "I've never seen this!"
 That's the point: to check if you understand the definitions and techniques well enough to apply them in a slightly different setting.
-It won't be worth a huge percentage of the score.
+If you're comfortable with the material from class, you'll be well equipped to figure out anything on the exam.

 In general, I'm much more interested in whether you can explain concepts than regurgitate facts.
-I couldn't care less if you've memorized a long formula for the circumcenter of $\triangle ABC$ .
+I couldn't care less if you've memorized a long formula for the circumcenter of $\triangle ABC$.
 But I'm very interested in whether you can use what you know about perpendicular bisectors to explain how you know the perpendicular bisectors of the sides of $\triangle ABC$ must meet in a point.